Intercollegiate Civil Disagreement Partnership Fellowships

 • Stanford University, Stanford, CA

-A select group of fellows are chosen by application from each partner school.
+A select group of ICDP Fellows are chosen by application from each partner school.
 Fellows will receive training in facilitation, engage in deliberative conversations within the fellows’ group, and have opportunities to interact with speakers from different sectors.
 The mission of the ICDP is to advance fundamental democratic commitments to freedom of expression, equality, and agency; develop students’ skills to facilitate conversations across political difference; and create spaces for civil disagreement to flourish on college campuses.
 For more about the program approach and experience, please see the ICDP Handbook.

 The Cohort Experience

 In addition to acquiring real-world skills to become practitioners in facilitating civil disagreement, Fellows will have special opportunities to interact with the community of scholars, faculty, and fellowship alumni connected to the ICDP.
-Fellows will also have access to a wide range of additional online programming offered by the five partner institutions throughout the academic year in support of their academic, professional, and personal development.
+Fellows will also have access to a wide range of additional online programming offered by the six partner institutions throughout the academic year in support of their academic, professional, and personal development.

 • Additionally, students are expected to attend or watch 1-2 external panel discussions, planned by ICDP partner institutions, per semester.

 • Students who are selected as ICDP Fellows will receive a $1,000 honorarium for their year-long participation (disbursed on a schedule set by students’ home institution).
-Some funding is also available to support fellows’ technology needs to participate in the program.

 • Total time commitment: approx. 2-3 hours per week, on average.